-The second President’s Award for Endangered Crafts, established by Heritage Crafts Association President HRH The Prince of Wales, is at the judging stage.
+The President’s Award for Endangered Crafts was established in 2020 by Heritage Crafts Association President HRH The Prince of Wales.
 Each year the President’s Award presents £3,000 to a heritage craftsperson who will use the funding to ensure that craft skills are passed on to the future.
 In 2022, a runner-up grant of £1,000 is also available thanks to a generous donation from Patricia Lovett MBE.

 The Heritage Crafts Association (HCA) published the latest edition of its groundbreaking HCA Red List of Endangered Crafts in 2019, which revealed that there are 107 endangered crafts in the UK.
 Crafts deemed critically endangered range from bell founding and damask weaving to orrery making and reverse glass sign painting.
 Other endangered crafts include a number of musical instrument making crafts, including brass, woodwind and percussion instruments, harps and Northumbrian pipes.

 Applicants for the President’s Award were invited to submit proposals to help secure the survival of their craft, which must be listed as ‘endangered’ or ‘critically endangered’ on the 2019 edition of the HCA Red List of Endangered Crafts.

 The President’s Award will be presented at a special reception at Dumfries House, home of The Prince’s Foundation, as well as at a prestigious winners’ reception at the Houses of Parliament.